terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/ImplementationAtEachLayer/DomainLayer.txt

      - | **Add @Transactional annotation to class.**
        | By adding the above annotation, transaction boundary is set for to the all the methods of the Service class.
        | ``value`` attribute should be specified as required.
        | Refer to \ :ref:`transaction-management-declare-transaction-info-label`\  for details.

+       | Moreover, to understand the points to be noted when using \ ``@Transactional``\  annotation, it is advisable to confirm with ":ref:`DomainLayerAppendixTransactionManagement`".
    * - | (3)
      - | **Consider interface name as XxxService and class name as XxxServiceImpl.**
        | Any naming conventions can be used.
 However, it is recommended to use distinguishable naming conventions for Service class and SharedService class.